bethesirius/ChosunTruck/README.md

 - Open the visual studio project and build it.
 - Run ETS2 in windowed mode and set resolution to 1024 * 768.(It will work properly with 1920 * 1080 screen resolution and 1024 * 768 window mode ETS2.)

+#### Note: "OpenCV Error: Assertion failed (ssize.area() > 0) in cv::remapBilinear, file C:\opencv\sources\modules\imgproc\src\imgwarp.cpp, line 3868" will occur ONLY at the first execution after build, but it can be ignored.
+Program runs well and no assertion error occurs after the second execution

 ### Linux
 #### Dependencies
 - OS: Ubuntu 16.04 LTS